The AI Bubble: Is the $3 Trillion Tech Boom About to Burst?

 - Five companies hold 30% of the S&P 500 — the highest concentration in half a century — making any AI correction a broad market event, not just a tech sector one.

-- 90% of firms report no measurable AI productivity impact, despite record investment levels — a signal that the timeline for return on investment may be longer than the market has priced.
+- 90% of firms report no measurable AI productivity impact, despite record investment levels.

 - The technology is real, the revolution is real, and some companies will generate extraordinary long-term returns — but the financial structures surrounding the boom exhibit multiple characteristics of speculative excess that investors cannot afford to ignore.